Security Standards & Guidelines

 The following screenshot shows the standard landing page of our guidelines that you customize to your own needs of course:

-Our current security content consists of following modules:
+Our current security content consists of the following modules:

 - Threat Catalog: Consits of common threats (currently > 60) to Web-based applications with references to OWSP OWASP Top Ten, OWASP Guidelines, CAPEC and CWE.